httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 The `Upload-Limit` response header field indicates limits applying the upload resource.
 The `Upload-Limit` field value is a Dictionary.
 The following limits are defined:

-- The `bytes` key specifies a maximum size that an upload resource is allowed to reach, counted in bytes.
+- The `max-size` key specifies a maximum size that an upload resource is allowed to reach, counted in bytes.
 The value is an Integer.

 ## Upload-Complete